AqwamCreates/DataPredict/docs/HighValueProjectTutorials.md

     * Probability-To-Leave Prediction Model

-    * Play Time Maximization Model
+    * Deep Play Time Maximization Model

-  * Less risky than the original "Play Time Maximization Model", but takes more time to implement.
+  * Less risky than the original "Deep Play Time Maximization Model", but takes more time to implement.

   * Minimal implementation takes a minimum of 4 hours using DataPredict™.